Subspace Selected Variational Quantum Configuration Interaction with a Partial Walsh Series

-For H$_2$ we use quantum walk to prepare the superposition, conserving spin and particle-number symmetries, which results in two SDs for the FCI wavefunction, namely $|1100\rangle$ and $|0011\rangle$~\cite{Szabo:2012}.
+For H$_2$ we use quantum walk to prepare the superposition, conserving spin- and particle-number symmetries, which results in two SDs for the FCI wavefunction, $|1100\rangle$ and $|0011\rangle$~\cite{Szabo:2012}.
 Figure~\ref{fig:H2_and_H6}~(a) shows the dissociation of H$_2$ computed with FCI (black line), the Torino noisy simulator (blue circles), and the Torino quantum device (green triangles).
 The device and the simulator data are in excellent agreement with the FCI solution, almost always surpassing chemical accuracy.
 The dissociation curve of H$_6$ is shown in Fig.~\ref{fig:H2_and_H6}~(b).
 We compare the results of the statevector simulator (teal squares), CCSD(T) (orange triangles), and FCI (black line).
-Here we include all spin preserving $N$-electron SDs, resulting in 400 parameters or SDs, and prepare the superposition with quantum walk.
+Here we include all spin preserving $N$-electron SDs, resulting in 400 parameters or SDs, and prepare the superposition with quantum walks.
 The ideal statevector simulator results highlight the accuracy of the present algorithm.

 For large-scale applications and molecules in non-minimal basis sets, it is advantageous to avoid the classical QR decomposition.
 As described above we randomly oversample the Walsh basis with $D\textrm{log}D$ functions.
-This tradeoff between the surjectivity of the \emph{Ansatz} and classical resource efficiency provides a practical approach for systems which are not possible with a QR decomposition.
-As an example we use H$_2$O in a 6-31G basis set resulting in 44 circuit parameters for 16 SDs, shown in Figure~\ref{fig:h2-631g}~\cite{Ditchfield:1971aa}.
-We show results from the statevector simulator (teal squares) and noiseless Aer sampler (purple diamonds) using 10 qubits and $2^{17}$ shots.
+This tradeoff between the the number of CNOT gates and the parameters of the \textit{Ansatz} and classical resource efficiency provides a practical approach for systems which are not possible with a QR decomposition.
+As an example we use H$_2$ in a 6-31G basis set resulting in 44 circuit parameters for 16 SDs, shown in Figure~\ref{fig:h2-631g}.~\cite{Ditchfield:1971aa} We show results from the statevector simulator (teal squares) and noiseless Aer sampler (purple diamonds) using 10 qubits and $2^{18}$ shots.

+We also investigate whether all $D\textrm{log}D$ oversampled Walsh functions are necessary for a full rank transformation.
+Figure~\ref{fig:random_fraction} shows the likelihood of finding a full rank transformation by random selection as a function of the fraction of $D\textrm{log}D$ for several molecules.
+To generate the data, we perform 50 random selections of Walsh functions from the uniform distribution, find the rank of the transform, and compute the success probability as the computed rank divided by the full rank.
+We find that for all molecules we can find a full rank transformation by random selection at about 50\% of $D\textrm{log}D$.
+As the system size increases, a smaller fraction of $D\textrm{log}D$ Walsh functions is required to achieve a full rank transformation, which agrees with the previously reported $\mathcal{O}(1-D^{-1})$ results.~\cite{Tropp:2011} As expected, as system size increases, the required oversampling rate becomes smaller.

 We investigate the gate scaling of our quantum FCI approach by considering a series of molecules with $N$ electrons, $D$ SDs, and $r$ qubits.
 The subspace selection is achieved by either Dicke or quantum walk state preparation, whose CNOT gate scalings are $\mathcal{O}(rN)$ and $\mathcal{O}(rD)$, respectively.
 In Table~\ref{tab:molecules_state_prep_walsh_gates} we show the number of CNOT gates for both the state preparations and the Walsh components with H$_6$ and H$_8$ chains, along with LiH, BeH$_2$ and NH$_3$ molecules.